arangodb/docs-hugo/site/content/3.12/data-science/arangographml/deploy.md

 [ArangoGraph Insights Platform](https://dashboard.arangodb.cloud/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic).
 It offers a pre-configured environment where everything, including necessary components and configurations, comes preloaded.
-You don't need to set up or configure the infrastructure, but immediately start using the GraphML functionalities.
+You don't need to set up or configure the infrastructure, and can immediately start using the GraphML functionalities.

 To summarize, all you need to do is: